pyinfra-dev/pyinfra/docs/api/modules.rst

     # Shell commands, simply represented by a string
     yield 'echo "Shell!"'

-    # File uploads represented by a tuple
+    # File uploads represented by a tuple with where the first item is 'upload'
+    yield ('upload', filename_or_io, remote_filename)

+    # File downloads represented by a tuple with where the first item is 'download'
-    yield (filename_or_io, remote_filename)
+    yield ('download', filename_or_io, remote_filename)

-    # Python functions represented by a tuple
+    # Python functions represented by a tuple where the first item is a function
     yield (function, args_list, kwargs_dict)

     # Additionally, commands can be wrapped in a dict, overriding sudo/sudo_user